AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/BodyForce1.md

 # A more fundamental Hooke's Law

-We started by presenting following equation as the constitutive law (force deflection relation) for the bar
+We started in this [section](./Bars.md) by presenting the following equation as the constitutive law (force deflection relation) for the bar

 $$
 \begin{equation}